Logical reasoning: Analogical

 Analogical reasoning involves the comparison of two systems in relation to their similarity.
 It starts from information about one system and infers information about another system based on the resemblance between the two systems.
 Expressed schematically, arguments from analogy have the following form: (1) a is similar to b; (2) a has feature F; (3) therefore b probably also has feature F. Analogical reasoning can be used, for example, to infer information about humans from medical experiments on animals: (1) rats are similar to humans; (2) birth control pills affect the brain development of rats; (3) therefore they may also affect the brain development of humans.

 Through analogical reasoning, knowledge can be transferred from one situation or domain to another.
 Arguments from analogy provide support for their conclusion but do not guarantee its truth.
 Their strength depends on various factors.
 The more similar the systems are, the more likely it is that a given feature of one object also characterizes the other object.
 Another factor concerns not just the degree of similarity but also its relevance.
-For example, an artificial strawberry made of plastic may be similar to a real strawberry in several respects, including its shape, color, and surface structure.
+For example, an artificial strawberry made of plastic may be similar to a real strawberry in many respects, including its shape, color, and surface structure.
 But these similarities are irrelevant to whether the artificial strawberry tastes as sweet as the real one.

 Analogical reasoning plays a central role in problem-solving, decision-making, and learning.
 It can be used both for simple physical characteristics and complex abstract ideas.
-In science, analogies are often used in models to understand complex phenomena in a simple manner.
+In science, analogies are often used in models to understand complex phenomena in a simple way.
 For example, the Bohr model explains the interactions of sub-atomic particles in analogy to how planets revolve around the sun.